#LightTheWorld—Feed the Hungry: A Service Project for Tweens & Teens

 They also had a lot of fun in the process.
 Right off the bat, they chose one of those kiddie car carts and pushed each other around in it.
 They drew a few looks, but it was also pretty clear that they were doing the shopping.
 More than one person remarked on my “army of helpers” as I followed them around the store.

-At the check out, one of Sophia’s friends was sure we’d gone WAY over budget, so they decided to all guess at how much we spent (who knew this would turn out to be a lesson in food costs and keeping to budgets).
+At the check out, one of my daughter’s friends was sure we’d gone WAY over budget, so they decided to all guess at how much we spent (who knew this would turn out to be a lesson in food costs and keeping to budgets).
 As it turned out, they came in a bit under budget, but they were able to get quite a lot of food.

 I had previously asked the Relief Society President in my branch for a recommendation on a family who could most use the groceries.
 Once we were all loaded up, we drove out to their home.